-The bill would authorize the Commissioner to collect any information necessary from any insurer of a system registered with the Department to determine whether the Commissioner may act as the supervisor for an internationally active insurance group or acknowledge another regulatory official as the supervisor.
-The bill would require the Commissioner, prior to issuing a determination that the internationally active insurance group is subject to supervision, to notify the insurer registered with the Department and the ultimate controlling person within the internationally active insurance group.
-The internationally active insurance group would have at least 30 days to provide the Commissioner with additional information necessary for the determination.
-The bill would require the Commissioner to publish a list, on the Department's website, of all internationally active insurance groups that are subject to group-wide supervision by the Commissioner.
+The bill authorizes the Commissioner to collect any information necessary from any insurer of a system registered with the Department to determine whether the Commissioner may act as the supervisor for an internationally active insurance group or acknowledge another regulatory official as the supervisor.
+The bill requires the Commissioner, prior to issuing a determination that the internationally active insurance group is subject to supervision, to notify the insurer registered with the Department and the ultimate controlling person within the internationally active insurance group.

+The internationally active insurance group has at least 30 days to provide the Commissioner with additional information necessary for the determination.
+The bill requires the Commissioner to publish a list, on the Department's website, of all internationally active insurance groups that are subject to group-wide supervision by the Commissioner.